 Let’s take stock at what CEU offered me.
 It allowed me to (1) be at home, in Budapest (in one of the nicest parts of the city), while (2) working in a mostly American academic environment, at a (3) prestigious institution where (4) we only have to work with the most ambitious students who decided to get a graduate degree.
 (5) We have a manageable teaching load in line with the research focus of the institution.
 We have time to do research.
 CEU (6) offered us a salary that is kind of sort of competitive with the Western world (where all of us coming to CEU – at least in the past decade) would have been looking for jobs) that, factoring in cost of living, allowed for an upper-middle class life.
 So let’s take this point by point in no particular order.

 Budapest (1): CEU is leaving Budapest for the most part.
 A commute is impractical, to say the least.
 My wife and I decided not to do it.
 CEU will be going through incredible changes.
 I do want to be present to shape this change.
 But this comes at a cost.
 I am losing the closeness of my family and my home.
 I worked hard to move back from the US after 10 years of college there.
 Now I leave not by my own choosing.
 (I am not the only one who left the country because of a lack of appropriate jobs around that pay anything, so my personal tragedy is hardly unique.
 But this still feels a little different than economic migration.)
 Personally, my living arrangements are (were) ideal in Budapest as I live in a separate and individual apartment in a larger housing unit that my parents built for our entire family.
 Not counting a short pause between the death of my great grandmother (at a 101 years of age) in 2009 and the birth of my daughter in 2016, we have been a four generation household for most of my adult life.
 With the Vienna move I will have to leave this (or commute which, while considered perfectly normal for academic families in Germany, is brutal for someone who has different conceptions of normal like myself).
-My rent goes from practically 0 to whatever it will be.
+While my rent currently is practically 0 I did recently sink the price of a small downtown apartment into fixing up the place, finishing an entire unfinished floor.
+(Something I will never get back.)
+Now my rent goes from this to… whatever it is going to.
 (Probably around 1500 EUR.)
 I have no equity in the existing real-estate.
+I only had the renovation expenses I did to make a life for my family there.
 I guess I will always have a nice place to come back to if I ever want to spend a weekend or a few weeks in Budapest.
 I also lose free, instant and on demand child care.
 While others may prefer not having their family so close, losing that for me is incredibly difficult.

 Graduate Only (4): To become a university in Austria, we had to accredit two undergraduate programs (and I understand, as I am part of the team putting it together, plans for more are on the way).
 One of these two programs is PPE (Politics, Philosophy and Economics) where my department, the department of political science contributes greatly.
 So we will now have to teach undergraduate students.
 During my graduate work at the University of Nebraska-Lincoln, between 2002 and 2006, I taught undergraduates in the US.
 On average, this was a course a semester (or, while I was still an MA student, equivalent number of discussion sections for large lectures of freshman level Intro to American Politics or Intro to International Relations offered by a professor).
 My own courses included Public Issues in American Politics; Elections, Parties and Interest Groups; and Polls, Politics and Public Opinion.
 During my temporary appointments at CEU (2007-2008) I taught a course a semester at ELTE.
 Courses included Intro to Political Science and an adoption of the Public Issues class I taught in the US.
 I enjoyed teaching undergrads at the time, but to do this well is a lot of work.
 I don’t feel I have the experience to do this anymore.
 Working with graduate students, the expectations of an instructor change.
 I am sure I could get back into it, but it will be a transition and, let’s face it, from the perspective of prestige, it will be a downgrade.
 In sum, this is not ideal but teaching undergraduates is certainly not the end of the world.